Gluten Free Flours – Here Is What You Need to Know

 Almond Flour is Gluten Free

 Let’s start with the most familiar flour, almond.
 If you are not allergic to almonds, and you like the nutty flavor, it can be a great substitute for regular all-purpose flour.
 It is high in protein and low in carbohydrates, and is a good source of fiber and vitamin E. For cakes, cookies, and muffins, a 1:1 substitution for all-purpose flour is appropriate for most recipes5.
 Adding slightly more of your leavening agent is a good tip as well.
 Almond flour is a heavier flour, so leaving your baked product in the pan a little longer after removing it from the oven is best.
 You can find almond flour at most grocery stores or you can try and make it yourself at home.
 The brand you use absolutely matters.
-For baking, I highly recommend Honeyville.
+I highly recommend my custom formula Warrior Bread – Gluten/Grain Free Bread Mix For baking, I recommend Honeyville.
 For what it is worth, my wife refuses to use any other brand.

 Coconut Flour is An Excellent Gluten Free Option